kubernetes-sigs/gateway-api-inference-extension/site-src/guides/latency-based-predictor.md

 ## Monitoring

-When SLO-aware routing is enabled, a number of Prometheus metrics are exposed to allow for monitoring and observability of the feature.
+When latency-based routing is enabled, a number of Prometheus metrics are exposed to allow for monitoring and observability of the feature.
 These metrics provide insight into the performance of the latency predictor and the effectiveness of the SLO-based routing.

 Key categories of metrics include: